Memory Failure: Warnings, Troubleshooting, and Solutions

 If you play games, watch movies or do any editing with different forms of media and experience problems in that specific area, you’re graphics card drivers could simply be out of date.
 Find out what specific card you have, and search for the latest drivers online.
 Alternatively, you could be seeing some of the signs of a dying graphics card, wherein you may need to replace it.

 Another important area to check that I like to stress is malware.
 Malware and viruses can do a number on your system, so it’s best to run some reputable anti-virus software in search of any problems.
 If the problem is in the system files, that anti-virus software won’t find anything.
-That said, you’ll need to run some bootable anti-virus software (Bitdefender offers a great solution for this), burn it to a disc or mount on a USB stick, and then boot your computer off of that to try and find the problem.
+That said, you’ll need to run some bootable anti-virus software (Bitdefender offers a great solution for this), burn it to a disc or mount on a USB stick, and then boot your computer off of that to try to find the problem.
 If you found malware in either scenario and are having your anti-virus software clean it up, after a reboot, your previous problems should be remedied.

 Those are just a few options to get you started looking in other areas, as you never want to overlook another possible problem!